Agent OS: First Bill

 1. Identify Bill Details

-Customer calls in and says, β€œI just got my first bill from Spectrum and it’s for over $150.
-I want to know why it’s so high?”
+A customer calls to understand the charges on their first bill.
+“I just received my first bill from Spectrum, and it’s over $150.
+I want to know why it’s so high.”

 2. Identify Charges Change

-Customer calls because their bill is higher than they were quoted at time of order.Β Customer calls in and says, β€œI’m calling you because I just received my first bill from Spectrum and it’s over $200 – it’s way higher than I was told when I purchased this plan.
+A customer calls because their bill is higher than what they were quoted at the time of purchase.
+“I just got my first bill from Spectrum, and it’s over $200 – much higher than what I was told when I signed up.
 Why am I being charged so much?”

 Day 5